silasmariusz/atmospheric-weather-card/README.md

 ## Feature Documentation

 ### Smart Day/Night Logic
 The card uses a strict 3-layer priority system to decide if it should render Night (stars) or Day (blue sky) effects.
-This ensures your weather effects (like rain color) always match the background.
+This ensures your weather effects (like cloud color) always match the background.

 | Priority | Name | Config Option | Logic |
 | :--- | :--- | :--- | :--- |